gradle/gradle/design-docs/features/faster-builds/faster-build-startup/README.md

         - 414ms spent in applying scripts
         - of applying scripts, 393ms is spent in running the build scripts.
 Each build script execution consumes around 3% of build time, except the first one (9%, because of plugin resolution).
 There doesn't seem to be anything obvious from those numbers to make things faster here, but we're definitely seeing dynamic method resolution in action here.

+Here are the results of profiling the Gradle build itself.

+1. running `gradle tasks`

+- Memory
+    - The build is dominated by `Test` tasks.
+There are 3000 instances, eating 65MB of memory
+- CPU
+    - 36s (!), or 80% of the time is spent in generating the task report itself
+        - 98% of this time is spent in `CachingDirectedGraphWalker#doSearch()`, and more specifically 39% of time spent in creating `NodeDetails`.
+What is more interesting it that most of this time and time spent in `doSearch` is directly related to adding and searching `NodeDetails` in sets (computing hash codes mostly).
+There must be something wrong in the algorithm here.

+Given this result, a second profiling result, using `--dry-run` this time:

+2. running `gradle tasks --dry-run`

+- CPU
+    - 7.265s spent in doing build stages
+        - 1.536s in applying settings
+        - 5.7s in configuring the build
+    - The results are very consistent with what we have seen in the `MediumWithJUnit` case.
+There are lots of tasks configured and created even though they are not used, which speaks for the software model.
+Most of the time is spent in creating and configuring tasks.
+Which is interesting here since we're running with `--dry-run`, so while we could need the _specs_ of the tasks, we certainly don't need the tasks themselves.